earcanal/learn-to-meditate/week1.md

 [Week 1 guided meditation (10 minutes)](https://goo.gl/zteJS3)

+## Week 1

-This meditation will reinforce the the 3 meditation stages which were introduced in the first class.
+This week's meditation will reinforce the the 3 meditation stages which were introduced in the first class.
 You don't need to keep track of time, as the instruction will tell you when to end the meditation.
 Feel free to meditate a bit longer if you like.
 Use this guided meditation for at least the first 2 or 3 sessions.

 ### Day 1: Establishing a meditation practice